nicolasard/personalStuff/readme.md

  6. [VirtualBox](https://github.com/nicolasard/personalStuff/blob/master/virtualbox.md)

 ### Initial guide for developers
-This pretend to be a personal guide about how to setup a new development environment.
-I think that for this things it's cool to don't use autoinstallers.
+This pretends to be a personal guide about how to set up a new development environment.
+I think that for these things it's cool to don't use auto-installers.

 **Profile of the developer:** A guy running windows 7/10, who wants to deploy in Java for backend using Maven or Gradle.
 And for frontend wants to use Node with NPM.

 Don't use installers if you can.
-(This it's going to help you if you don't have admin/root privileges in your computer. )
+(This it's going to help you if you don't have admin/root privileges on your computer. )

 #### Brief of the software i use:
 | Application/Tool | Description |